 One striking example of absentee corporations advancing their own interests at the expense of the communities in which they operate are recent moves by Walmart and other large retailers to slash their local property tax payments.
 Across multiple states, these retailers have systematically challenged the valuations of thousands of their stores, relying on a novel and dubious "dark store" theory of value.
 They've succeeded in sharply reducing their tax bills, often by half or more, leading to drastic cuts in funding for local schools, libraries, and other services.

 Walmart's extraordinary market dominance gives it the scale to engage in a systematic strategy like this, with the upfront costs of developing this legal tactic and deploying via litigation at state tax boards more than rewarded by the huge cumulative gains of succeeding across thousands of communities.
 Moreover, Walmart has nothing to lose by depriving these cities and towns of revenue.
 Local business owners, in contrast, not only lack the wherewithal to override the tax system.
 They also have a radically different cost-benefit calculation.
 Put simply, it's their own kids who will suffer in the event of school budget cuts.

 Another mechanism by which dominant corporations harm community self-determination and democracy is by exploiting systemic racism to enlarge their market power.
 Consider the waste disposal industry.
-Forty years ago, this sector was comprised of about 10,000 small private and municipal landfills.
-Today, after numerous mergers, just four companies, led by Waste Management Inc., control 75 percent of the nation's landfill capacity and a majority of the garbage hauling market.
-These corporations consolidated control of the industry in part by systematically siting new waste incinerators and landfills in Black and brown neighborhoods, which lacked the political agency of white neighborhoods and therefore could not block these toxic facilities.
-Across other sectors, monopolistic corporations have similarly exploited racism to augment their own power, in the process further entrenching racial inequality.
+Forty years ago, this sector was comprised of about 10,000 small private and municipal landfills.115 Today, after numerous mergers, just four companies, led by Waste Management Inc., control 75 percent of the nation's landfill capacity and a majority of the garbage hauling market.116 These corporations consolidated control of the industry in part by systematically siting new waste incinerators and landfills in Black and brown neighborhoods, which lacked the political agency of white neighborhoods and therefore could not block these toxic facilities.117 Across other sectors, monopolistic corporations have similarly exploited racism to augment their own power, in the process further entrenching racial inequality.118

-In addition to the outsized power that dominate corporations wield over community affairs, there's a second, and arguably even more debilitating, injury to local democracy that flows from concentration.
+In addition to the outsized power that dominant corporations wield over community affairs, there's a second, and arguably even more debilitating, injury to local democracy that flows from concentration.
 When powerful interests control the political agenda, people lose trust in the democratic process, which leads to alienation and depresses their civic engagement.
 Residents perceive, correctly, that their interests are marginalized and that overcoming the sway that large economic actors have over local policy decisions would be difficult at best.
-They
+They drop out of the political process "because corporate goals are prioritized over the solution of local problems and general local well-being."
+120